XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/sim_data_scalar.rst

    * - **n_inter**
      - numeric, number of interaction effect variables.
    * - **linear**
-     - bool, "True" or "False", whether or not to generate linear data.
+     - bool, True or False, whether or not to generate linear data.
 The default is True.
    * - **seed**
      - numeric, random seeds each time when data is generated.